William Terrell

-William Terrell (1786 – July 4, 1855) was an American politician and physician who was elected as a United States representative from Georgia.
+William Terrell (1786 – July 4, 1855) was an American politician and medical doctor who was elected as a United States representative from Georgia.

 Family

 He was one of two children born to Joel and Lucy (Ragland) Terrell.
 He was born in either Fairfax County (or Louisa County), Virginia.
 He moved with his parents to Wilkes County, Georgia, about 1784.
 He pursued classical studies.
 Terrell later graduated from the University of Pennsylvania School of Medicine at Philadelphia and commenced practice in Sparta, Georgia.

 In 1818, Terrell married Eliza Rhodes, the daughter of William Rhodes.
 To this union was born a daughter, Lucy.

 He is a great-great-grandson of William and Susannah (Waters) Terrell.
 As a result, he is related to both Barack Obama and Jimmy Carter.

 Career

 He was a member of the Georgia House of Representatives, representing Hancock County from 1810 to 1813, and held various local offices.

 Terrell was elected as a Democratic-Republican to the United States House of Representatives, serving in the 15th and 16th Congresses serving from March 4, 1817, until March 3, 1821.
 He declined to be a candidate for renomination in 1820, and resumed the practice of medicine.